Hund pinkelt auf dem Feld - Blut im Urin beim Hund: Ursachen, Symptome und Behandlungstipps

 A kidney infection can also cause blood to appear in the urine.

-• Symptoms: fever, vomiting, loss of appetite.
+• Symptoms: Fever, vomiting, loss of appetite.

-6. Heat (in bitches)
+6. Heat cycle (in female dogs)

 Female dogs may experience blood in their urine during or shortly after their heat cycle.
 In these cases, this is usually normal.

-7. Poisoning
+7. Poisonings

 Some poisons or medications can cause blood in the urine by damaging the kidneys.